MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-troubleshooting-common-issues.md

 ## Error/issue ambiguous location

 You'll receive this error "The compliance search contains the following invalid location `(s):useralias@contoso.com.
-The location "useralias@contoso.com" is ambiguous"`

-### Details

-You may receive this error if you tried to add user’s mailbox location to search and there are duplicate or conflicting objects with the same user id in the Exchange Online Protection (EOP) directory.
+The location "useralias@contoso.com" is ambiguous"` if you tried to add user’s mailbox location to search and there are duplicate or conflicting objects with the same user id in the Exchange Online Protection (EOP) directory.

 ### Resolution